NVMe SSD is not detected in Windows 11

 First of all, you can download and install Qiling Disk Master Standard, try it by yourself.

 Step 2.
-You can use the Task Name to name this backup field to help you distinguish it from other backups.
+The Task Name field allows you to name this backup field, making it easier to identify and distinguish it from other backups.

 Step 3.
 Select the source disk that you want to back up.

 Step 4.
-Select a destination path to store the image file.
-Make sure that the destination has enough space to accommodate the image files of the backup disk.
+Save the image file to a specific location on your computer, ensuring that the destination has enough free space to hold the image files from the backup disk.

 Step 5.
-Confirm your operation and click the Proceed button to create disk backup in Windows 11 and wait for the process to complete.
+Confirm your operation and click the Proceed button to create a disk backup in Windows 11, then wait for the process to complete.

 Extra help: If you would like to restore the NVMe SSD backup image, please use the feature Disk Restore.

-The problem of Windows 11 NVMe not detected can often cause you a lot of trouble, but you can try the above solutions to solve such problems, which I hope will help you and ensure that the NVMe SSD will be ready for use as soon as possible.
+The problem of Windows 11 NVMe not detected can often cause you a lot of trouble, but trying the above solutions can help solve such problems, ensuring the NVMe SSD is ready for use as soon as possible.

-Besides that, with the best free backup software—Qiling Disk Master, you can easily backup your important files with a few clicks to avoid data loss.
-Not only that, but Qiling Disk Master is also a great cloning software that can help you clone SSD to SSD in Windows 11, or clone Window 11 to another hard drive.
-To explore more features, hurry up and try it out!
+With the free backup software Qiling Disk Master, you can easily backup important files with a few clicks, avoiding data loss, and also clone SSD to SSD or Windows 11 to another hard drive.